samedling/MCSAS/README.md

 Run `python newgui.py` on the command line or open it in Canopy and click run.
 (Note: you may discover running `nice python newgui.py` results in your system being a lot more responsive.)

+If you want to try out the latest features, you can try the develop branch (by either running `git pull origin develop` or via the web GUI clicking on 'master', selecting 'develop', and then downloading the zip) but consider editing global_vars.py so debug = False.

 ### OS X Fortran Installation ###